JacobPaxton/data_science_notes/ds_notes.md

     * df2 = df1.copy() ----- disconnects df1 from df2, where without .copy(), changes in df2 would reflect in df2
 - df = df.drop_duplicates() ----- drop duplicate rows in df
 - df = df.drop(columns=['colname', 'colname2', ...]) ----- drop columns
+### Nulls
+- df.isna().sum() ----- give count of each feature's nulls
+    * Same as df.isnull().sum()
+    * Similar thing is df.isna().any()
 - df = df.colname.fillna(value='value_want_to_fill_nulls_with') ----- fill nulls
+- df = df.dropna() ----- drop all observations having a null value in any column
+- df = df.astype('int') ----- convert all columns to int --- some issues from having null value in int column from SQL query converts the column to float, this is a way to undo it
 ### Encoding
 - Associate each unique value with a number (label encoding)
     * Use label encoding when categories have an inherit order